WikGitHub/WikGitHub/README.md

 </p>

-♡ Current MSc Computer Science student at the University of Bath
+* Current MSc Computer Science student at the University of Bath

-♡ Upcoming data scientist at a geospatial intelligence company
+* Upcoming Data Scientist at a geospatial intelligence company

-♡ My Masters project focus is on Computer Vision (Machine Learning) in the context of drug discovery
+* My Masters project focus is on Computer Vision (Machine Learning) in the context of drug discovery
+* Future Goals:
+  * Learn C++
+  * Gain a strong statistical understanding

 ### Preferred Languages